 11 December 2020

-Why does outsourcing fail 1 in 4 times?
+Why does software development outsourcing fail 1 in 4 times?
 The answers may surprise you

 Leading a business is a never-ending process of constantly improving, expanding and modernising products and services.
 In extreme cases, companies get big almost overnight with no resources to support that success.
-That’s where hiring an outsourcing company can help.
+That’s where hiring an outsourcing software development company can help.
 CAN, not WILL.
 Software development outsourcing problems are real, and before you throw yourself into the deep end, you must know the potential danger of your software project failing and what is has to do with software development outsourcing.

 Dun & Bradstreet’s “Barometer of Global Outsourcing” reports that as far as outsourcing software development projects go, “20 to 25% of all outsourcing relationships fail within two years, and 50% fail within five”.
 Sad but true.
 Good news is, if you are aware of problems with outsourcing, you will be able to avoid them easily.
 And that’s exactly what we’re going to do here – allow you to notice certain aspects of cooperating with an outsourcing company that might have otherwise escaped your attention.

-In the past, outsourcing was all about cutting costs.
+In the past, leading software development outsourcing was all about cutting costs.
 Now, it can cost you more than hiring a freelancer but it’s more about scalability and flexibility.
-When the company grows it simply needs more people to work on new features, day-to-day maintenance, customer support, etc. Not to mention writing a whole application from scratch.
+When the company grows it simply needs more people to work on new features, day-to-day maintenance, customer support, etc. – hence outsourcing software development.
+Not to mention writing a whole application from scratch.

 In short: you outsource software development because you need help and someone more knowledgeable and experienced in the subject can do it much better and faster than you.